Elmer L. Meyers Junior/Senior High School: History

-The school's main stairway is made of Giallo d’Istria marble with brass railings and the main auditorium features a stained glass work, including a ceiling with the state seal of the 48 states in the United States at the time of the school's construction.
-The school has space designated as fallout shelter.
-It was flooded in 1972 from Hurricane Agnes, but survived.
+Closure

-By the early 21st century, the school was seen to be in disrepair from apparent neglect, with safety structures erected in front of building facad and repairs needed for the attached stadium.
+By the early 21st century, the school was seen to be in disrepair from apparent neglect, with safety structures erected in front of building façade and repairs needed for the attached stadium.
 On June 10, 2016, the Wilkes-Barre Area School Board voted to consolidate the local schools, merging Meyers and Coughlin into a new 9th through 12th grade school to be built on the Coughlin site in downtown Wilkes-Barre.
 The 7th and 8th grades will be merged with Kistler Elementary to make that into a K-8th school.
 The Board was unable to move forward with the plan to use the Coughlin site or another site in Wilkes-Barre.
 In February 2018, the Board expressed a plan to use Meyers as a middle school.
 On March 5, 2018, the Board voted to purchase land in Plains, Pennsylvania for the merged high school.

 The plans faced vocal opposition, with some proposing that the school be turned into a charter school.
 The school has been listed as an "At Risk" for historic preservation location by Preservation Pennsylvania, who noted that "[a]s a Depression-era construction project, the school embodies the grand design of early 20th-century public architecture.
 It serves a diverse neighborhood, and is located in a central location that children can walk to."
 The school was sold prior to the opening of Wilkes-Barre Area High School, with the intention to become a assisted living center.

-Demographics

-Meyers provided education to approximately 898 students in grades 7–12, with a teacher ratio of approximately 12.6 students per teacher.